KappaTT/kappa-pwa/README.md

 ## Building Android

+First time only:

 1. Make sure automatic app signing is enabled in the developer console
 2. Copy the SHA-1 from the developer console (this is the hash to use for credentials)
-3. Run `expo build:android` and select app-bundle
+3. Run `expo build:android` and select `app-bundle`
 4. If you do not have a keystore (first time building) have expo manage the creation.
 This will be the update key
 5. Run `expo fetch:android:keystore` to get the keystore (you need this to update the app in the future)
 6. Run `expo fetch:android:upload-cert` to get the upload cert
 7. Upload the generated app bundle to the developer console

+Regular procesS:

+1. Run `expo build:android` and select `app-bundle`
+2. Upload the generated app bundle to the developer console

-## Testing Android
+## Building Android Simulator

 1. Download a generic_x86 split APK's.
 It will be called "google emulator" and pick SDK 29
 2. Unzip the file